saagie/croissants-kotlin/src/main/guide/docs/index.md

     /c-trap : to trap a unlock workstation
     /c-top : to see all coefficient
-    /c-top-ten : to see top ten highest coefficient /c-propose-next : to purpose the croissant for next friday /c-inactive-profile : to disable your Croissants profile during holiday /c-active-profile : to enable your Croissants profile after holiday /c-accept : to accept selection
+    /c-top-ten : to see top ten highest coefficient /c-propose-next : to propose the croissant for next friday /c-inactive-profile : to disable your Croissants profile during holiday /c-active-profile : to enable your Croissants profile after holiday /c-accept : to accept selection
-    /c-decline : to decline selection (+10 coefficient) /c-propose dd/MM : to purpose the croissant for the specified date (day/month)
+    /c-decline : to decline selection (+10 coefficient) /c-propose dd/MM : to propose the croissant for the specified date (day/month)

 ## Le projet